 Enter a detailed explanation of how the 'other' costs were derived and allocated to the MCSAP project.

-Indirect Cost Rate: Indirect Cost (IDC) Rate is based on the CNMI's approved IDC for FY 2019 at 9.50% (with utilities directly charged); the approved IDC rate for FY 2020 has not been approved and released prior to the submission of this CVSP.
+Indirect Cost Rate: Indirect Cost (IDC) Rate is based on the CNMI's approved IDC for FY 2021 at 9.23% (with utilities directly charged).